rav3ndust/DarkNightsRising/README.md

 > psst...there's a handy set of installer scripts in the **/installers** folder.
 Just make sure to select the correct installer for your distribution.
 They're labeled - **/debian-installer**, **/arch-installer**, etc.

-When work on the installation script for the game is finished, I will hope to have it check for the dependencies and auto-install them if they aren't already on the player's machine.

 # how to play

 You can play the game just by making sure you have these few dependencies installed on your machine: